zareldyn/debian9-workbase/README.md

 The value you give to main_user_password must be the *openSSL hash* of the real password ; run `openssl passwd -1` then enter the real password to obtain the hash.
 The value you give to MAIN_USER_ID is for both UID and GID of the user to be created.

 If you want to apply a particular system timezone, use for example `--build-arg SYSTEM_TIMEZONE=Europe/Paris` or `--build-arg SYSTEM_TIMEZONE=$(cat /etc/timezone)`.
 The default is Etc/UTC.
+If you want to apply a particular default locale, use for example `--build-arg default_locale=fr_FR.UTF-8`.
+The default is en_US.UTF-8.

 Arguments in uppercase will result in environment variables inside the containers, while arguments in lowercase will not.